-If you're planning on building your first white gaming PC, then you've come to the right place.
+If you're planning on building your first white gaming pc setup, then you've come to the right place.
 It's every gamer's dream to have their own custom setup, and we're here to guide you through it.

 That's why we've set up this step-by-step guide with recommendations of the best white PC parts and components on the market.
 Keep reading and create the most incredible gaming setup you've seen.